 The group has 220 members across nine programme sections as of October 2013.
 In 2008, Garrett led a major refurbishment of the Groups South Dublin premises accompanied by significant investment, partially grant-aided.

 Professionally, Garrett is a Marketing & Communications specialist.
-He is currently based primarily in the Middle East, where he undertakes a strategic & senior leadership role at one of the largest corporations in the MENA region.
+He is currently based primarily in the GCC, where he undertakes a strategic & senior leadership role at one of the largest corporations in the MENA region.
 He has been a director of a number of businesses, including a communications firm he established in 2007.

 He has a PRII Diploma in Public Relations, A Degree in Marketing Management from ITT and an MBA from University College Dublin’s Smurfit Business School.